Have You Considered Your Ripple Effect?

 It didn’t work out that morning to meet -- and we ran out of time to reschedule until later that fall in 2024.
 We hadn't connected since then.
 So I was thrilled...flattered!...to get a message from her recently, inviting me to coffee after not seeing each other for a year and a half.

 I grabbed both her hands across the table.
 And we both choked back big tears.
-I easily cry each time I think about this moment.
-And I have thought about it.
-A lot.
+I can easily cry just thinking about this moment.

-She told me how my work and newsletter had been an inspiration.
-She said that her own journey has influenced at least six other people around her.
-And most importantly, she told me that she is having the time of her life, doubling down on nightlife by going to all-night raves once a month in various cities in Europe put on by a particular music collective out of Berlin.
+She told me how my work and newsletter had been an inspiration and that her own journey has influenced at least six other people around her.
+Most importantly, she told me that she is having the time of her life, doubling down on nightlife by going to all-night raves once a month in various cities in Europe put on by a particular DJ collective out of Berlin.
 For her, it's energizing, empowering, cathartic and life-affirming!
-I've asked her to please take me with her to the next one!
+She told me that she actually feels way more attractive and attuned going out like this alcohol-free.
+I asked her to please take me with her to the next one!

 She’s an inspiration to ME!
 To be this open and discerning at the age of 34?!
 Fabulous!
-To take the time to invite me out to tell me about it?!
+To take the time to share that I was an inspiration?!
 Super thoughtful and has given me fuel to keep writing the newsletter that I’ve been writing for almost 7 years!
+And for her to take someone my age under her wing to a rave?!
+Pure badass!

 YOU are influencing the people around you too!

-I have more of these stories…a friend from church who let me share on a hike what I was learning when I was first getting certified and she hasn’t had a drink now in seven years; an acquaintance who quit after reading an article about me in our neighborhood paper; even AirBnB guests who just asked why I had so many non-alcoholic beverages in the house and then told me a year later that they had completely reined in their drinking.
+I have more of these stories…a friend from church who, while on a hike, let me share what I was learning when I was first getting certified and who because of that hasn’t had a drink now in seven years; an acquaintance who quit after reading an article about me in our neighborhood paper; even AirBnB guests who simply asked why I had so many non-alcoholic beverages in the house and then told me a year later that they had completely reined in their drinking.

 And I owe all this to several people who inspired my questioning, especially a neighbor named Lisa!
 I was so intrigued that she ordered an NA beverage when we met up at the women-owned distillery around the corner for a drink and she later directed me to the work of Annie Grace.